bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Requesting OpenID Connect Claims {#request-oidc-claims}

-If the client and AS both support OpenID Connect's claims query language as defined in {{OIDC}} Section 5.5, the client sends the value of the OpenID Connect `claims` authorization request parameter as a JSON object under the name `claims` in the root of the request.
+If the RC and AS both support OpenID Connect's claims query language as defined in {{OIDC}} Section 5.5, the RC sends the value of the OpenID Connect `claims` authorization request parameter as a JSON object under the name `claims` in the root of the request.

 ~~~